Students on the Open Study Program: Whom can I contact for support?

 How do I create a link to a specific section within an entry?

 Navigate to the workspace in which the content is stored.
 Open the entry.
 Navigate to the section or entry you want to link.
 You will be directed to the desired section automatically.
 Now, copy the URL from the address bar of your browser.
 When you share this link with others, they will be directed to the section you have chosen.
+Another possible way to link to a specific section or entry is described in the tutorial “Inserting links”.

 |Note: Only workspace members can read entries or sections thereof.
 If they are not logged in, they will be asked to enter their login details first.
 Afterward, they will be directed to the linked entry.|